 8. GETTING CREATIVE WITH LAYOUTS

-It’s safe to say that being creative has never been so rewarding than it is now.
+It’s safe to say that being creative has never been so rewarding as it is now.
 For the past few years, thinking outside of the box became the norm and this trend also seems to carry over to the upcoming year.

 9. MATERIAL DESIGN

-It works based on different design features, like colors, grids, typography and the space you have on page.
+It works based on different design features, like colors, grids, typography, and the space you have on-page.
 By taking it all into consideration and optimizing it, material design can create a site that will engage with your audience better.

 10. ALL DEVICES ARE CREATED EQUAL